phylotastic/phylotastic.github.io/docs/phylotastic_use_cases_1.md

 ### 8. Mobile app for museum or zoo visitors

 This is an idea to enrich a visit to a zoo, museum, garden or arboretum.
 It may have educational applications.
-To implement the idea would require coordination with an existing zoo or museum.
+To implement the idea may require coordination with an existing zoo or museum.
+This would work better on a larger mobile format (tablet rather than phone).

 In brief, the user passes by various exhibits and enters species names, then a phylogeny is produced for those species.
 Data entry must be minimized for hand-helds.
-Probably the best way to do this would be using QR codes supplied by the museum or zoo (e.g., as for the Bishop Museum in Honolulu).
-The next-best way would be to supply a pre-populated list of species available in the museum so the user can click to select.
-This would work better on a larger mobile format (tablet rather than phone).
+Some ways to do this are: (1) capture QR codes supplied by the museum or zoo and resolved by the provider's web service (e.g., as for the Bishop Museum in Honolulu), (2) supply a pre-populated list of species available in the museum so the user can click to select, (3) use OCR to capture names from signage.
+The third method is the most difficult but the most general -- works anywhere, requires no cooperation from institution.

 For student visits, this could be made into a game in which the object is to capture a certain set of species or achieve some objective, such as getting a mammal from every mammalian order, or getting a maximally phylogenetically diverse set of species.